Acquaformosa

 Acquaformosa (Firmoza) is a town and comune in the province of Cosenza in the Calabria region of Italy.
-Since the Middle Ages it is home to an Arbëresh minority, which is reflected in the presence of Skanderbeg's heraldic eagle in the comune's coat of arms.
+Since the Middle Ages it has been home to an Arbëresh minority community, which is reflected in the presence of Skanderbeg's heraldic eagle in the comune's coat of arms.
 The town is also the seat of the Arberesh Orthodox Church.

 History

 The town of Acquaformosa was originally the site of the Monastery Santa Maria di Sambucina di Luzzi, founded in 1195, and populated by a handful of Catholic monks.

 In 1501, 15 families totaling 22 people arrived from Albania.
 The families, led by Martino Capparelli, Pellegrino Capo and Giorgio Córtese, fled their home country to escape persecution from conquering Muslims from the Ottoman Empire.
 The Albanians sought permission to build a permanent settlement near the monastery.
 That permission was granted officially in 1506, in an accord that included payment of grains per head of livestock in the territory.
 The first child born to the settlers was in 1504.

 Today, the surnames of many of the original settlers still make up a majority of the population in Acquaformosa, including Capparelli and Buono.